This post may contain affiliate links. Please read my disclosure policy.

 - 5 eggs

-In a bowl beat the eggs and add the chopped peppers to it and stir.
-Season with salt and pepper.
+- In a bowl beat the eggs with the chopped peppers, salt and pepper.
 Cook the eggs in a skillet so that they’re scrambled.
 You can use the same skillet you used to fry the bacon, just drain the fat first.

-- Lay out the crescent on a parchment pepper, like a star as shown in the picture above.
+- Lay out the crescent rolls on a parchment pepper, like a star as shown in the pictures above.

-On each crescent lay a piece of bacon.
+- On each crescent roll lay a piece of bacon.
 Add half of the cheese around the ring.
 Add the scrambled eggs around the ring and top with remainder of the cheese.

-Fold the crescents over.
-You may now brush with the egg wash if you prefer, I did because it gives the ring a nice golden colour.
+- Fold the crescents over.
+You may brush with the egg wash if you prefer, I did because it gives the ring a nice golden colour.

 - Carefully transfer the parchment paper onto a baking sheet.
 Bake for 20 minutes or until the crescents are cooked and golden brown.